Portisch/RF-Bridge-EFM8BB1/README.md

 Hex: AA C0 xx xx 55<br/>

 Do beep xxxx miliseconds (uint16_t).
 Like AA C0 03 E8 55 will beep for ~1000ms.

-# Next Steps
-Add ESPurna support:<br/>
-A new protocol have to be implemented to support more RF signals -> have to be defined!